Sensitivities to feebly interacting particles: public and unified calculations: Semi-analytic approach to calculate sensitivities

 with $r = z/\cos(\theta)$ being the modulus of the displacement of the FIP decay position from its production point, and $l_{\text{dec}}=c\tau \sqrt{\gamma^2-1}$ is the FIP decay length in the lab frame. \item[--] $\epsilon_{\text{dec}}(m,\theta,E,z)$ is the decay products acceptance, i.e.\ among those FIPs that are within the azimuthal acceptance, the fraction of FIPs that have at least two decay products that point to the detector and that may be reconstructed.
 Schematically,

-Here, $\text{Br}_{\text{vis}}$ denotes the branching ratio of the FIP decays into final states that are detectable; depending on the presence of a calorimeter (EM and/or hadronic), $\text{Br}_{\text{vis}}$ may encompass only those states featuring at least two charged particles, or it may also include some neutral states such as photons and $K^{0}_{L}$. $\epsilon_{\text{dec}}^{\text{(geom)}}$ denotes the fraction of decay products that point to the end of the detector, and $\epsilon_{\text{dec}}^{\text{(other cuts)}}$ is the fraction of these decay products that additionally satisfy the remaining cuts (e.g., the energy cut, etc.). \item[--]$\epsilon_{\text{rec}}$ is the reconstruction efficiency, i.e.\ among the FIP decays that are within $\epsilon_{\text{az}}$ and $\epsilon_{\text{dec}}$, the fraction of them that the detector can successfully reconstruct. \end{itemize}
+Here, $\text{Br}_{\text{vis}}$ denotes the branching ratio of the FIP decays into final states that are detectable; depending on the presence of a calorimeter (EM and/or hadronic), $\text{Br}_{\text{vis}}$ may encompass only those states featuring at least two charged particles, or it may also include some neutral states such as photons and $K^{0}_{L}$. $\epsilon_{\text{dec}}^{\text{(geom)}}$ denotes the fraction of visible decay products that point to the end of the detector, and $\epsilon_{\text{dec}}^{\text{(other cuts)}}$ is the fraction of these decay products that additionally satisfy the remaining cuts (e.g., the energy cut, etc.). \item[--]$\epsilon_{\text{rec}}$ is the reconstruction efficiency, i.e., the fraction of the events that pass the azimuthal and decay acceptances criteria that the detector can successfully reconstruct.
+It results from the non-ideal performance of the detector, which introduces a finite detection efficiency and kinematics measurement resolution. \end{itemize}